echeran/smile-of-murugan/webbook/chapter02.md

 sexuality of the heroes (Kailasapathy, 79, 80).
-Only later—probably due to the impact of Jainism, Buddhism and later Brahmanism there is some gnomic content in the poems—the central idea being the impermanence of life in the world: *Tolkāppi-* *yam* calls this theme *kāňci*, and *Puṟapporuḷ veṇpāmālai* calls it *vākai*.
+Only later—probably due to the impact of Jainism, Buddhism and later Brahmanism there is some gnomic content in the poems—the central idea being the impermanence of life in the world: *Tolkāppiyam* calls this theme *kāňci*, and *Puṟapporuḷ veṇpāmālai* calls it *vākai*.
 They stand apart, probably as later additions.
 Whether they are later or not, all of them are to an extent pervaded by some conception of universal humanism and unity of mankind.
 The reasons